-Frans van der Werf (Netherlands, 1937) studied architecture and urban design at the Delft University and graduated on his award winning project: ‘Housing in a Linear City’, in which he already anticipated Open Building ideas.
+Frans van der Werf studied architecture and urban design at the Delft University and graduated on his award winning project: ‘Housing in a Linear City’, in which he anticipated Open Building ideas.

 He participated in the planning of Evry, a new town near Paris.
 He designed social housing, city centers, care centers and urban design schemes.
-From 1990 on he designed a bio-ecological and organic architecture.
+He designed a bio-ecological and organic architecture.

 Now Frans presents his new Open Building proposition:

 “The Transformation of Slums into Low-Rise High-Density Urban Districts”.